Public school systems throughout the D.C. region are grappling with how to handle the new school year during the coronavirus pandemic.

 This means all fall and winter sports will be canceled, said Superintendent Jack Smith in a message to the community.

-Prince George’s County students will start the new school year Aug.
+Prince George’s County students started the new school year Aug.
 31 with distance learning and that virtual learning will remain in place through January 2021.
 It will involve more live instruction blended with recorded instruction.

 St. Mary’s County confirmed Aug.
 12 that classes will be held entirely online for the start of the 2020/2021 school year.
 The school board will soon vote to finalize a plan for digital instruction.

-Alexandria City Public Schools announced July 31 it’s planning for virtual-only classes this fall.
-The plan must be approved by the school board.
-The ACPS start date is Sept.
-8.
+Alexandria City Public Schools announced July 31 it’s opening with virtual-only classes this fall.

-The Arlington County school board voted July 16 to start school later than Aug.
-31, as originally planned.
-The new start day is Sept.
-8, and all students would begin with full-time distance learning.
+The Arlington County school board voted in July to start school Sept.
+8, instead of the original August plan.
+All students began with full-time distance learning.

 The school board voted for a blended learning plan and posted the details online.

-Manassas students will start their year virtually on Aug.
+Manassas students started their year virtually on Aug.
 31, following a vote by the school board.

-Some special education students and level one and two English-as-second-language students will be allowed to return for some in-person instruction to begin the school year, but the remainder of students will begin the school year entirely through online learning.
+Some special education students and level one and two English-as-second-language students will be allowed to return for some in-person instruction to begin the school year, but the remainder of students started the school year entirely through online learning.

 The board agreed to revisit the decision and consider moving to some in-person instruction on a monthly basis.

-Manassas Park City schools will have a distance-learning start Sept.
+Manassas Park City schools had a distance-learning start Sept.
 8. The school board “agreed to examine health data each month with a goal of returning to in-person learning when deemed safe to do so,” according to a statement.